fbpx

 Second, cutting requires a calorie deficit, which impairs your recovery and makes it more challenging to complete high-volume workouts (4).

-Does German Volume Training (GVT) work?
+Does German Volume Training (GVT) Work?

 GVT is not a special workout approach and doesn’t work for everyone.
 For instance, less advanced trainees don’t need volume training to make good progress because they aren’t as used to the training stress.